costineesti/about-me/content/notes/laser scanning 7.md

 tags:
 date: 2026-02-17
 ---

+Laser scanners consist of three different sensors.
+A lot of issues can go wrong with the individual sensors as well as with their integration.

 Imaging point clouds: use binning to define a raster and for each raster cell I can see if I have points inside.
 If there is, I assign a height to each point in that cell.

 I can also use interpolation techniques (some cells have no data) like Nearest neighbor, TIN, Splines.
 In the Figure, he used triangulation.